vinirossa/software-engineering/design-patterns.md

 Provide a surrogate or placeholder for another object to control access to it, working as a middleware and adding a level of indirection.

-> There is remote proxies (different context), virtual proxies (expensive crafting resources) and protection (access management).
+> There is remote proxies (different context), virtual proxies (expensive crafting resources) and protection proxies (access management).

 **Uses:**
 - Networking